Shampjeff/Personal_Projects/README.md

 A collection of personal projects in Python and SQL bigquery

 ## ML Test Tool
 A python class for general testing of a supervised machine learning task.
 Calculates metrics and stores results in a dictionary for customizable sorting by metric.
-Includes functionality for scaling and immpute values.
+Includes functionality for scaling and imputing values.

 ## Data Visualization Package
 A Python package that contains classes for handling data, formatting, plotting, annotationing, and captioniing of matplotlib/seaborn figures.
 There is a general plot class that supplies inhertance for the bar and line plot classes.
 Can be found in `development_graph_package` directory